 - Pupils and parents should always be fully involved with drawing up HCPs.
 Parents/Carers have prime responsibility for their children's health and should provide the school with information about any medical condition.
 Pupils, who are competent should be encouraged to take responsibility for managing their own medicines and procedures.
 This should be discussed with parents.
 If pupils refuse to take the necessary medication, this should be notified to parents and included in the HCP if applicable. - Governing body they are responsible for policy implementation.
 They are to make sure that the policy for supporting pupils with medical conditions in school is developed and implemented.
 They should ensure that sufficient staff have received suitable training, as appropriate and are competent before they take on the responsibility of administrating medicine. - Senior Management team/SENCO to be responsible for ensuring that sufficient staff are suitably trained for dealing with some medical conditions.
-Furthermore, all staff should be made aware of any child with significant medical needs. - Head teacher/SENCO to assess policy termly.
+Furthermore, all staff should be made aware of any child with significant medical needs. - Head teacher/SLT/SENCO to assess policy annually.
 They should make sure that staff are appropriately insured and are aware that they are insured to support pupils in this way.
-They should contact the school nursing team in the case of any child who has a medical condition that may require support at school, but who has not yet been bought to the attention of the school nurse.
+If necessary, they should contact the Children and Young People's Nursing (CYPN)Team in the case of any child who has a medical condition that may require support from their Team.